-Having described our ecclesiological structures ARCIC is working on ethics.
-Two subjects have been chosen for study, better to understand how our communions have made, and currently make ethical decisions.
+Having described our ecclesiological structures, ARCIC is working on ethics.
+Two subjects have been chosen for study, better to understand how our Communions have made, and currently make, ethical decisions.
 This is a descriptive process, intended to shed light on and make clear what has shaped changes in moral discernment historically.

 The Anglican Co-Chair is Archbishop Philip Freier, and the Roman Catholic Co-Chair is Archbishop Bernard Longley.

-Meetings of ARCIC III

-Bose, Italy 2011

-Hong Kong 2012

-Rio de Janeiro 2013

-Durban 2014

-Rome 2015

-Toronto 2016

-Erfurt, Germany 2017

-Jerusalem 2019

-Online 2020

-Online 2021

-Rome 2022

-IARCCUM
+Meetings of ARCIC III 2011 Bose, Italy 2012 Hong Kong 2013 Rio de Janeiro, Brazil 2014 Durban, South Africa 2015 Rome, Italy 2016 Toronto, Canada 2017 Erfurt, Germany 2019 Jerusalem 2020 Online 2021 Online 2022 Rome, Italy

+The International Anglican-Roman Catholic Commission for Unity and Mission (IARCCUM)

-In 2000, Archbishop George Carey and Cardinal Edward Cassidy, the then President of the Pontifical Council for Promoting Christian Unity, convoked a conference of Anglican and Roman Catholic bishops at Mississauga in Canada to discern the progress made in theological conversations, and whether closer co-operation could be developed between the two traditions.
+In 2000, Archbishop George Carey and Cardinal Edward Cassidy, the then President of the Pontifical Council for Promoting Christian Unity, convoked a conference of Anglican and Roman Catholic bishops at Mississauga in Canada to discern the progress made in theological conversations, and whether closer cooperation could be developed between the two traditions.
 The result was the International Anglican-Roman Catholic Commission for Unity and Mission (IARCCUM), which has been meeting since 2001.

 IARCCUM works through pairs of bishops in particular countries, one Anglican and one Roman Catholic, meeting together and promoting shared mission.
-Every few years these pairs of "bishops at large" come together for a plenary meeting.
-In February 2007, it published the first fruit of its work, the Report Growing Together in Unity and Mission, accompanied by two commentaries.
+Every few years these pairs of 'bishops at large' come together for a plenary meeting.
+In February 2007 it published the first fruit of its work, the report Growing Together in Unity and Mission, accompanied by two commentaries.

-The last plenary of IARCCUM bishops took place in Canterbury and Rome in 2016, marking the fiftieth anniversary of the signing of a common declaration by Archbishop Michael Ramsey and Pope Paul VI.
+The last plenary of IARCCUM bishops took place in Canterbury and Rome in 2016, marking the 50th anniversary of the signing of a common declaration by Archbishop Michael Ramsey and Pope Paul VI.

 At this event Pope Francis and Archbishop Justin Welby commissioned the pairs of bishops to undertake common mission in their dioceses, and signed a common declaration.
-The bishops published a statement: Walking Together: Common Service to the World and Witness to the Gospel Key quotations We have discovered that as Christ draws us closer to the full visible unity which is his will, we are led to the foot of the Cross, where we stand together with the One who bears the pain of broken humanity.
+The bishops published a statement, Walking Together: Common Service to the World and Witness to the Gospel

+We have discovered that as Christ draws us closer to the full visible unity which is his will, we are led to the foot of the Cross, where we stand together with the One who bears the pain of broken humanity.
 This too is a deep experience of communion which some have described as a communion of poverty, of persecution, even of blood ...
 This 'ecumenism of the Cross' unites us as we bear together the plight of our people who face the challenges of our troubled world.

 We, as bishops, have reflected on an 'ecumenism of humiliation'.